wp-plugins/catwalker/readme.txt

 Set the preference to use or not use the custom "Attributes" taxonomy on the Writing Settings page.

 == Changelog ==

+= 1.3 =

+Introduces a major bugfix for the crosscat widget.
+The widget now first attempts to redirect to a pretty URL if permalinks are in use.
+If permalinks are not in use, the widget runs a custom query to display the requested posts.
+There is a lot of variability and complication in the use of URL's, rewrites, and queries.
+There may well be some further niceties to sort out, but I hope this is a good start to fix a piece that was pretty broken.

 = 1.2.3 =